 Planning a solo trip in August and thinking of visiting the gem of Scandinavia?
 Norway in August is a great choice, and I will share with you why.

-Norway (which is also my beloved home country) is still vibrant in the late summer, with long daylight hours, festivals, lazy days, and landscapes that will make your Instagram followers green with envy.
+Norway (where I am a native, born and bred) is still vibrant in the late summer months, with long daylight hours, music festivals, lazy days, and landscapes that probably will make your Instagram followers green with envy.

 Here are the ten best places to visit in Norway in August, from the capital, Oslo, all the way up north to the Svalbard islands.